 The Cotswolds starts to get quiet in November as we enter the winter low season, so there are usually some good deals on hotels and holiday rentals.
 The weather gets colder and can be rainy, with average high temperatures of 9ºC (48ºF) and lows of 5ºC (41ºF), so pick somewhere cosy.

 It’s the season to warm up with a steaming cup of hot chocolate or toast marshmallows over an open fire.
-There are also firework displays for Bonfire Night around 5th November, with events normally taking place in Stroud, Stow-on-the-Wold and Cheltenham Racecourse.
+There are also firework displays for Bonfire Night around 5th November, with events normally taking place in Tetbury, Chipping Campden and at Bath and Cheltenham Racecourses.

 You can also keep warm with a night at the cinema.
-There’s the boutique Tivoli Cinema in Cheltenham and vintage Electric Picture House in Wotton-under-Edge, plus Barnsley House Hotel also has its own private cinema which hosts movie nights with dinner or afternoon tea.
+There’s the boutique Everyman Cinema in Cheltenham, Electric Picture House in Wotton-under-Edge and The Living Room in Chipping Norton.
+Plus Barnsley House Hotel has its own private cinema which hosts movie nights.

 And once you get towards the end of the month the Christmas events start up – late November is a good time to get in there before things get too busy if you’re keen to get into the festive spirit.